A Safe, Healthy Campus

 - Testing Options for Students and Employees: The University will provide a testing option for students experiencing symptoms or with a known or suspected exposure through Student Health Services.
 University employees can secure testing in these circumstances through their personal healthcare provider.

-- As an added safety measure, the University will implement Covid-19 screening tests beginning the week of Aug.
-24, 2020.
-Individual test results will usually be available within 24 - 48 hours.
+- As an added safety measure, the University will continue COVID-19 surveillance testing beginning the week of February 8, 2021.
+Individual test results will usually be available within 24 - 48 hours of the lab receiving the sample.
 All students who will attend on campus classes, including on- and off-campus students and commuters, are required to be tested.
 Royal Card access will be curtailed for students and employees not being tested because they are remote or because they refuse to be tested.
-The University expects to collect 1,200 samples to be tested each week, meaning that students and employees on campus should expect to be tested at least three times during the fall semester.
+The University expects to collect 1,000 samples to be tested each week, meaning that students and employees on campus should expect to be tested at least three times during the spring semester.

 - Contact Tracing: The University has identified and trained staff to undertake a confidential contact tracing process when a member of the University community tests positive for COVID-19, has COVID-19 related symptoms, or was exposed to another person suspected of or testing positive for COVID-19.
 Student Health Services, Human Resources and the Pandemic Safety Officer work collaboratively to manage contact tracing activity.

 In addition to masks, the University maintains an inventory of other personal protective equipment appropriate to the variety of research, teaching and work that takes place on campus.

 - Academic and Administrative Departments: The University will provide academic and administrative departments with a supply of PPE to meet unique teaching, research and work requirements.

 - Basic supplies would include sanitizing wipes and paper masks for use should employees or students forget or misplace cloth masks.

 - Other departments may require additional PPE, including gloves, face shields, gowns and foot coverings, depending on the nature of the work.